THE LOVE GAUGE RAILWAY

 It came out of the blue,

-the extraordinary gift
+the wonderful gift of rails

-of make believe.
+with a train of make believe.

-were joined together.
+the lines were joined together

 There were departures